matt-slater/excess-eats/README.md

 GET /eats/order/expires
 	returns an array of eats ordered by expiration date in descending order.

+GET /eats/order/price
+	returns an array of eats ordered by price in descending order.

+POST /eats/order/distance
+	request body:
+	{
+		"address": "123 Fake St, Faketown, USA"
+	}

+	returns an array of eats ordered by distance in descending order.

 POST /eats/producer/{id}
 	adds an eat to the DB that belongs to the producer with producerId of {id}: